Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Background

-to infer a hypothesis as formulated in Eq. \ref{euqation_W_ij}, with the goal of achieving higher test accuracy compared to classical kernel methods.
-Therefore, the performance of a quantum kernel largely depends on the design of the parameterized circuit $U_{c} \left ( \cdot, \bm{\theta} \right ) $.
-It is worth noting that the implementation of $U_{c} \left ( \cdot, \bm{\theta} \right ) $ is flexible and can take various forms, such as circuits constructed with predefined architectures, hardware efficient circuits, or circuits randomly generated from a specified quantum gate set.
+which corresponds to the squared overlap between quantum states for pure-state encodings.
+Using this kernel matrix, learning proceeds analogously to classical kernel methods.
+The performance of a quantum kernel critically depends on the design of the encoding circuit $U_c(\cdot, \bm{\theta})$, which determines the induced feature space.
+In practice, $U_c$ can take various forms, including predefined ansätze, hardware-efficient circuits, or randomly generated circuits from a given gate set.